 When full democracy arrived in South Africa, there was massive support for the political process with great enthusiasm for voting - usually for the ANC.
 Two decades on, there is much less excitement about voting and growing disillusionment with the ANC.

-These days, in a national election, little more than half of eligible voters actually go the polls.
 Some 20 million South Africans (around 40% of the population) are so-called "born-frees" - that is, they were born after the overthrow of apartheid.
-Not only are they less likely to vote; they are less likely even to register to vote (of an estimated 1.9 million aged 18-19, less than 650,000 registered to vote for the 2014 general election).
+Not only are they less likely to vote; they are less likely even to register to vote.
+Turnout at the last general election was down to 66%.